YAP-Technologies-Inc/corehackyap/README.md

 ## 🎯 Usage Guide

 ### 1. Connect MetaMask Wallet
-1. Install MetaMask browser extension
+1. **Use Chrome Browser** - required for MetaMask integration
+2. Install **MetaMask browser extension** (do NOT use Coinbase Wallet or other wallets)
-2. Click "Connect MetaMask" button
+3. Click "Connect MetaMask" button
+4. **Switch to Core Testnet2 network** (Chain ID: 1114)
-3. Authorize connection and switch to Ethereum network
+5. Authorize connection

+**⚠️ Important**: This app is specifically designed for MetaMask.
+Other wallet extensions like Coinbase Wallet, Trust Wallet, etc. are not supported and will cause connection issues.

 ### 2. Complete Lessons to Earn Tokens
 1. Select a lesson from the dashboard